blackstork-io/fabric/docs/plugins/_index.md

 # Plugins

-[TBD]

-Fabric relies on plugins called providers to interact with cloud providers, SaaS providers, and other APIs.

-Fabric configurations must declare which providers they require so that Fabric can install and use them.
-Additionally, some providers require configuration (like endpoint URLs or cloud regions) before they can be used.

-What Providers Do
-Each provider adds a set of resource types and/or data sources that Fabric can manage.

-Every resource type is implemented by a provider; without providers, Fabric can't manage any kind of infrastructure.

-Most providers configure a specific infrastructure platform (either cloud or self-hosted).
-Providers can also offer local utilities for tasks like generating random numbers for unique resource names.

-Where Providers Come From
+Fabric relies on plugins to implement data sources and content providers.
+To utilise a plugin's data sources and content providers, it must be installed by Fabric.
+The global configuration should specify all required plugins (see [Global configuration]({{< ref "../language/configs.md/#global-configuration" >}}) for the details).
+Additionally, some data sources and content providers require configuration (for example, API keys, URLs, credentials, etc).

+A plugin name consists of a namespace (a name of a plugin vendor) and a short name.
+For example, `blackstork/elasticsearch` plugin implements Elasticsearch client data source and is released by [BlackStork](https://blackstork.io).

+## Where to get the plugins

-Providers are distributed separately from Fabric itself, and each provider has its own release cadence and version numbers.
+Plugins are released and distributed independently from Fabric, with their own release cycle and version.

-The Fabric Registry is the main directory of publicly available Fabric providers, and hosts providers for most major infrastructure platforms.
+You can find a list of plugins released by BlackStork at the [Releases page](https://github.com/blackstork-io/fabric/releases) in Fabric GitHub.